The University of Chicago Library

 - The John Crerar Library for science, medicine and technology

 - D’Angelo Law Library

-- Eckhart Library for mathematics, statistics and computer science
+- Eckhart Library for mathematics

 - Social Services Administration Library

 The Joe and Rika Mansueto Library was opened at the heart of campus in 2011.
 Designed by renowned architect Helmut Jahn, the Mansueto Library has been recognized with a Distinguished Building Citation of Merit by the American Institute of Architects’ Chicago chapter and a Patron of the Year Award by the Chicago Architecture Foundation.
 It features a soaring elliptical glass dome capping a 180-seat Grand Reading Room, state-of-the-art conservation and digitization laboratories, and an underground high-density automated storage and retrieval system with the capacity to store 3.5 million volumes.
 The Mansueto Library speeds scholarly productivity by allowing for the retrieval of materials within an average time of 3 minutes through use of robotic cranes.

 - Scan & Deliver: Article and book chapter scanning request service for faculty and students.
 Scanned articles are available within 4 business days of request.

 - UBorrow: Rapid access to over 90 million books from the collections of Big 10 university libraries.
 Since the service began in February 2012, recalls of Library books have dropped 60%; reduction of recalls was one of the major objectives of the program.